civol/HDLRuby/README.md

  - `zext` increases the size by adding several 0 bit on the most significant bit side.
 Therefore the side of the extension depends on the endianness of the expression.
-   This cast take as
-   argument the width of the resulting type.
+This cast takes as argument the width of the resulting type.
 For example, the following code increases the size of sig0 to 12 bits by adding 0 on the left:

    ```ruby
    signed[7..0].inner sig0